objectiv/objectiv.io/docs/docs/tracking/core-concepts/browser/tagging.md

 ---
 sidebar_position: 2
 title: Tagging
+slug: /tracking/core-concepts/browser
 ---
 :::info why tagging?
-If you want to know why we ask you to tag your elements, take a look at the [Core Concepts Introduction](/tracking/browser/core-concepts).
+If you want to know why we ask you to tag your elements, take a look at the [Core Concepts Introduction](/tracking/core-concepts).
 :::

 To understand **tagging**, we first need to know what we mean by **Elements**.